Clinical Development Strategy In Rare Diseases

 - Measuring clinical trial outcomes, especially in rare disease patients, is challenging as they often exhibit diversity in their clinical presentation and histories.

-- Regulators like EMA, US FDA, recommend utilizing efficient trial designs that yield quality data within minimum patients is fetching for rare disease developers.
+- Regulators like EMA, and US FDA, recommend utilizing efficient trial designs that yield quality data within minimum patient fetching for rare disease developers.

 - FDA offers guidance documents for such adaptive trial designs more frequently used in cancer rare disease trials.